ParsaAlizadeh/universal-parser-tool/README.md

 `pip install universal-parser-tool`

 This script needs selenium to run.
-The python library will be added by default if you use the above command.
+This python library will be added by default if you use the above command.
 The below link has explained how to install selenium drivers.
-Firefox is the default driver for this code, so install Firefox and it's driver as in the link below.
+Firefox is the default driver for this code, so install Firefox and it's driver (geckodriver) as in the link below.

 https://selenium-python.readthedocs.io/installation.html

 The main idea is based on [this repository](https://github.com/xalanq/cf-tool).
-So you must add `cf` to your PATH.
+So you may add `cf` to your PATH.

 After installing, `upt` command will be added to your PATH.